 Time needed: 28 minutes.

 Zucchini Brownie Recipe

 Preheat oven to 350 F degrees.
-Grease a square 8×8 pan.
+Grease a square 8×8 pan, or line with parchment paper.
 Shred zucchini on top of a few paper towels.
 Fold over on top and press gently to absorb excess moisture.

 Whisk together dry ingredients in a bowl.
 Make a well in the center and add the oil and sugar.

 Mix together until wet and well combined.
 Stir in milk, vanilla, and then chocolate chips, then fold in shredded zucchini.

 Now bake for 35-40 minutes or until edges are firmer and middle no longer has a wet appearance.
 Longer will mean they will be more cakey.
 Set on a cooling rack and leave in the pan for at least 15 minutes to set.
 Slice and serve.